A topic from the subject of Biochemistry in Chemistry.

 1. Label three test tubes as "Control," "Enzyme," and "Unknown."

-5. Start the stopwatch and observe the reaction in each test tube.
+5. Immediately start the stopwatch and observe the reaction in each test tube (look for bubbling, which indicates oxygen production).

-• Enzyme Test Tube: This tube demonstrates the effect of an enzyme on the reaction rate.
-The catalase enzyme catalyzes the decomposition of hydrogen peroxide, resulting in a faster reaction rate.
+• Enzyme Test Tube: This tube demonstrates the effect of the catalase enzyme.
+Observe the rapid rate of oxygen production.
+The catalase enzyme catalyzes the decomposition of hydrogen peroxide (2H₂O₂ → 2H₂O + O₂), resulting in a faster reaction rate compared to the control.

 This experiment highlights several important concepts in cell biochemistry:

-• Enzyme Functionality: It demonstrates how enzymes can accelerate chemical reactions.
+• Enzyme Functionality: It demonstrates how enzymes (biological catalysts) specifically accelerate chemical reactions.

 Share on: